vekatze/neut/book/src/ADTs-and-lambdas.md

 ---

-If an ADT and all its constructor don't need any arguments, the internal representation of the type is optimized into an enum.
+If an ADT and all its constructor don't have any arguments, the internal representation of the type is optimized into an enum.
 For example, consider the following code:

 ```neut
 data color {